Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

 CATINDE60HF

-CATA 700 – 60cm 4 Zone 13A Plug In Flex Zone Induction Hob designed for flexible everyday cooking.
+CATA 700 60cm 4 Zone 13A Plug-In Flex Zone Induction Hob, ideal for flexible everyday cooking and simpler installation.

 Yes, an induction hob is ideal for cooking salmon thanks to its precise temperature control and even heat distribution.